When Stress Speaks The Signal Your Body Wants You to Hear.Evoking Excellence. Life Coaching

 Introduction

-Stress isn’t proof you’re weak or at your limit.
-It’s a pulse from your nervous system, a flare to pay attention.
+Stress arrives as a pulse from your nervous system—a flare asking you to pay attention.
 Imagine if, instead of seeing stress as an adversary to defeat, we embraced it as a crucial ally guiding us to our true needs.
 Most of us were taught to ignore it—grit our teeth, caffeinate, or distract ourselves.
-But what if stress wasn’t something to silence, but something to interpret?

 In this piece, we’ll explore research on stress as information, the power of micro-pauses, and how resilience is more about recovery than being unshakable.
 Along the way, you’ll discover practical, easy-to-try techniques to help you handle stress more effectively and build resilience over time.